How much does long-term care cost?

 Relying on a family member to provide care is another less than ideal solution.
 That’s because caregiving is often emotionally and financially exhausting.
 This is especially true when the caregiver is a spouse or partner also facing their own aging health issues.

 Long-term care insurance is a way to protect your assets, spare your family members from the toll of caregiving and gain needed peace of mind.
-Today, almost all long-term care insurance policies come bundled with life insurance coverage.
-This means you get two important coverages in one policy: life insurance coverage that offers your loved ones financial support if you were to pass away and long-term care coverage if a chronic illness or disability requires you to need long-term care.
+Today, long-term care insurance can also be bundled with life insurance coverage.
+This means you get two important coverages in one policy: life insurance coverage that offers your loved ones financial support if you were to pass away or long-term care coverage if a chronic illness or disability requires you to need long-term care.